Who We Are

 Jill Rotondo joined the Intervale Community Farm in 2010 as seasonal staff.
 She manages the propagation greenhouse, seeding and growing the tens of thousands of starts that are later transplanted into the fields and tunnels.
 Towards the middle of May, she shifts her focus to tending the grafted tomatoes and their incredible bounty.
 On distribution days, she works with a team to wash and pack the day’s harvest.
 Jill can also be found in the pole barn helping with summer CSA pick-up.
 She enjoys taking photographs of the farm and walking on stilts when the opportunity presents itself.
 She is grateful to be a part of the dedicated team who make each season a great success.

 Silas Branson has worked at Intervale Community Farm since 2010.
 He is responsible for maintenance on and improvements to the farm's stable of tractors, implements, and buildings.
 During the outdoor growing season, Silas manages harvest on pickup days, putters around on tractors, and keeps an eye out for interesting birds in the fields.
-He gets to spend time at CSA pickups throughout the year, and enjoys learning about cooking, history, naturalism, and a myriad of other topics from the incredible community of ICF's staff and members.
+He gets to spend time at CSA pickups throughout the year, and enjoys learning about cooking, history, nature, and a myriad of other topics from the incredible community of ICF's staff and members.

 Interested in working at ICF?